UPRI-earthquake/upri-earthquake.github.io/ehub-commons.md

     - ***Geoserve:** This is a service that provides geographic information for the earthquake-hub network.
 It is used to convert latitude and longitude values into names of places, such as their city name, region, and country name.
         > ℹ️ *Note that Certbot and Geoserve are not used in local development/testing.
 The two will only be run using the docker compose which is intended for deploying in a server.
         ** Certbot needs to renew the SSL certificates every three (3) months.
+        >
+6. **Configure ringserver:** Make sure that ringserver-configs/auth/secret.key exists (contains brgy token to AuthServer).
+Then set the *AuthServer* value in ringserver-configs/ring.conf to the AuthServer API address (i.e. http://172.21.0.3:5000 or https://earthquake.science.upd.edu.ph/api).
+   - You may use curl to request an accessToken using:
+     ```bash
+     curl -X POST -H "Content-Type: application/json" -d '{"username": "<USERNAME>","password": "<PASSWORD>","role": "brgy"}' https://<EARTHQUAKE-HUB-BACKEND-URL>/accounts/authenticate
+     ```
+   - or you may use Postman to send a POST request to `/accounts/authenticate` endpoint of the `earthquake-hub-backend` url with the the following body:
+       ```json
+       {
+        "username": <USERNAME>,
+        "password": <PASSWORD>,
+        "role": "brgy"
+       }
+       ```
+       > Please change the `<USERNAME>` and `<PASSWORD>` parameters with your credentials.
 ## Interfacing with a processor
 ### SeisComP
 The earthquake-hub-commons repository allows easy interfacing with earthquake processing softwares such as SeisComP (Seismic Communication Processor) which is a widely used earthquake detection  and seismic data processing software.